-Problem 2 (Directed cycles and directed cuts):
+Problem 2 (Directed cycles and directed cuts - moved from Homework set 1):

 Show:

 In a digraph G, each edge belongs either to a (directed) cycle or to a directed cut.
 Moreover, the following statements are equivalent:

 - (a) G ist strongly connected.

 - (b) G contains no directed cut.

 - (c) G is connected and each edge of G belongs to a cycle.